Steve132/CoinRelay/README.md

 This process is recommended to develop/test your own scripts prior to deployment as well.

-Side note, the coolest example is probably [examples/satoshi48
+Side note, the coolest example is probably [SatoshiDice 48% in 15 lines](examples/satoshi48.crs)

 ####Running a script on the real blockchain